csc-training/summerschool/gpu/docs/05-sycl-essentials.md

 # Set Dependencies

+  - **in-order** queues: implicit dependence depending on the order of submission
   - **buffers and accessors**: automatic dependencies based on data and order of submission
-  - **in-order** queues: implicit dependence depending on the order of submission
   - **event based**: manual dependencies, most control

+# Order of Execution in Queues

+ - two flavors of queues:
+    - **out-of-order**
+        - default behaviour
+        - a task/kernel can start execution at any time
+        - dependencies and order need to be set in other ways
+    - **in-order**:
+        - `queue q{property::queue::in_order()};`
+        - creates a linear task graph
+        - a task/kernel  will start execution only when the preceeding is completed
+        - no conncurrent execution

 # Dependencies via Buffer and Accessors API